simonsays881/data-protection/README.md

 ## Let's do some client side encryption

 Open the Cloud9 IDE environment called **workshop-environment**.
-Within the Cloud9 IDE, open the bash terminal and use the following command to checkout code for this usecase :
+Within the Cloud9 IDE open the bash terminal and change the working directory to **data-protection ** and use the following command to checkout code for this usecase :

 **git checkout kms-cse-usecase-3**